AlessandroVol23/kdd-cup-2019/README.md

     ├── LICENSE
-    ├── .dvc               <- Folder for the Data Version Control ├── .git               <- Folder for all the GIT Settings [including more subfolders] ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── .dvc               <- Folder for the Data Version Control ├── .git               <- Folder for all the GIT Settings [including more subfolders] ├── README.md          <- The top-level README for developers using this project.
     ├── data               <- folder that holds all data used in this project │   │
     │   ├── raw            <- The original, immutable data dump.
-    │   │   └─── data_set_phase1        <- the original, untouched data from phase 1
+    │   │   ├─── data_set_phase1        <- the original, untouched data from phase 1
-    │   │                                  [multiple DFs, that are merged to one big DF (s.
-'Processed')] │   │
+    │   │   │                              [multiple DFs, that are merged to one big DF (s.
+'Processed')] │   │   │
+    │   │   └─── data_set_phase1_joined <- raw data that was joined on the Session IDs, so we have all │   │                                  data of single session in a single row │   │
-    │   ├── external       <- Data from third party sources, that were not from the KDD-DataCompetition itself │   │   └─── external_features      <- dataframes with external Informations
+    │   ├── external       <- Data from third party sources, that were not from the KDD-DataCompetition itself │   │   ├─── districts              <- dataframes for districts assignments │   │   │
+    │   │   └─── external_features      <- dataframes with external Informations
     │   │                                  [e.g. coordinates of subway stations, national holidays, ...]
     │   │
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- Final data sets for modeling!
     │   │   ├─── split_test_train       <- SIDs used for splitting the data for CV
     │   │   │                              [has subfolders like: '5fold', '10fold', ... (corresponding to the CV-Tactic)]
+    │   │   │
+    │   │   ├─── features               <- contains "multiclass_1.pickle",..., "multiclass_3.pickle"
+    │   │   │                              w/ the different feature names, we use for modeling [which features] │   │   │
-    │   │   ├─── ranking                <- all dataframes that can be used for training Ranking Models [TFRanking, LamdaRank,...]
+    │   │   ├─── ranking                <- all Testing and Training DFs that can be used for Ranking Models │   │   │                              [TFRanking, LamdaRank,...]
-    │   │   │       └─── features       <-  different selected features for ranking
-    │   │   │                              [naming convention - date of creation --> easier to track it]
+    │   │   │
-    │   │   └─── multiclass             <- dataframes to train multiclass classifier
-    │   │           └─── features       <- different selected features for multiclass
-    │   │                                  [naming convention - date of creation --> easier to track it]
+    │   │   └─── multiclass             <- all Testing and Training DFs that can be used for Multiclass Models │   │                                  [Difference: first_all / last_all -->
+    │   │                                  sometimes the same transmode is recommenden twice: either keep the first or the last]
     │   │
     │   └── interim        <- Intermediate data that has been transformed.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- Documentationes
+    │
-    ├── environments       <- Folder for all different conda environments │                         e.g. for TFRanking, Light-GBM, Multiclass Approach... [all saved as '.yml' file] │
+    ├── environments       <- Folder for all different conda environments [all saved as '.yml' file] │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │   │                     all folder contain the: - summary files (.csv) [performance measures, settings, feature names ...]
+    ├── models             <- Trained models | model predictions | model summaries
-    │   │                                             - the prediciton files (.csv) [CV-Predicitons used for stacking] │   │                                                      └──> should contain fold, SID, and Predicition Columns │   │                                                                            └──> fold = 1 --> fold 2, 3, 4, 5 were used to train
-    │   │                                                                                              and then predicitons done in fold 1
+    │   │                     Structure as follows:
+    │   │                       - 1.
+FOLDER: Category of the model (mutliclass, ranking, stacking,...)
+    │   │                       - 2.
+Folder: Name of the feature space we have used (1, 2, 3, ...)
+    │   │                       - 3. folder: Name of the concrete Model (KNN, MLP, XGboost)
+    │   │                                    --> this folder can contain:   - summary files (F1, Confusion Matrix,...)
+    │   │                                                                   - CV_predicitons (Predicted Class Probabilites on CV)
+    │   │                                                                                     [used for stacking]
-    │   │                                             - finalmodel (.pickle) the final model that was trained on all trainpoints
+    │   │                                                                   - final_mod (model that were trained on all TrainData )
+    │   │                                                                     we use for prediciting on the testset!
+    │   │                                                                     [name corresponds to summary- / CV_predicitons-file!]
     │   │
-    │   │                     !!!
-Take care, that summaries, final_model and predicitons do have names !!!
-    │   │                         [e.g. 'pred1', 'finalModel1', 'summary1']
-    │   │
-    │   ├── lgb_multi      <- all trained models, CV Predicitons and summaries for the Light-GBM MulticlassApproach │   ├── multiclass     <- all trained models, CV Predicitons and summaries for the Multiclass Approaches │   ├── stacking       <- all trained models, CV Predicitons and summaries for the stacked Approach │   └── ranking        <- all trained models, CV Predicitons and summaries for the Ranking Approaches │
+    │   ├── multiclass     <- all trained models, CV Predicitons and summaries for the Multiclass Approaches │   │   ├─── 1         <- all models that were create with features names in data/processed/features/multiclass_1.pickle │   │   │                 [contains subfolders with names of mutliclass learners] │   │
+    │   ├── stacking       <- all trained models, CV Predicitons and summaries for the stacked Approach │   │
+    │   └── ranking        <- all trained models, CV Predicitons and summaries for the Ranking Approaches │       ├─── 1         <- all models that were create with features names in data/processed/features/multiclass_1.pickle │       │                 [contains subfolders with names of mutliclass learners] │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), the creator's initials │                         and a short `-` delimited description, e.g. `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Jupyter notebooks [just explorative & experimental]
+    |                         Naming convention: number (for ordering), the creator's initials and a short description!
-    |                         [just explorative & experimental]
+    |                         e.g. '0.4-DS-data-exploration'.
     |
     ├── submissions        <- submission files as .csv [SID, y_hat]
     |                         naming convention: Name of model & date e.g. 'lamdarank_04_06'